endless-sky/endless-sky-wiki/PlayersManual.md

 ## Spaceport (P)

-The job board works fine for offering run of the mill missions, but people who need more important or sensitive work done will generally want to speak to a captain face to face before offering the job.
+The job board works fine for offering run-of-the-mill missions, but people who need more important or sensitive work done will generally want to speak to a captain face to face before offering the job.
 So, it never hurts to wander around the spaceport and see if you encounter anyone who can offer you a mission.
 If nothing else, exploring the spaceport will at least give you a sense of what the local culture is like.
 Spaceports span the gamut from towering buildings with hangars for incoming ships, to fields of packed dirt with only a few huts or a small village nearby.

 When you visit a spaceport, if anyone wants to offer you a mission a conversation panel will pop up.
 Some conversations just offer you a choice between accepting or declining a mission; others let you ask questions and make different choices of how to respond.
 And if you make a particularly bad decision, some conversations can end with you dead, or imprisoned or enslaved for life.
 The universe is a dangerous place, so be careful!